 Surely no one would reasonably argue that a minor ethical violation just outside the SOL - say, 13 years ago - should result in discipline if first brought to CJP's attention so long after the fact.
 But surely no one would reasonably argue that egregious misconduct that occurred 13 years ago - such as sexual abuse or racism that only recently came to light - should be excused from accountability, despite the passage of time, if the evidence of wrongdoing is clear and convincing.
 Such egregious misconduct may be rare, and a responsible commission would not discipline a judge for unproved or unprovable old (or, for that matter, new) behavior.
-But the damage to public confidence in the administration of justice would be immeasurable if a judge proven to have engaged in serious misconduct calling into question the judges fitness to serve were to escape disciplinary consequences, simply because the misconduct occurred 13 years ago and was protected by a 12-year SOL, whereas the same behavior would have resulted in removal had it occurred even one day before the SOL ran out.
+But the damage to public confidence in the administration of justice would be immeasurable if judges proven to have engaged in serious misconduct calling into question their fitness to serve were to escape disciplinary consequences, simply because the misconduct occurred 13 years ago and was protected by a 12-year SOL, whereas the same behavior would have resulted in removal had it occurred even one day before the SOL ran out.
+Therefore, a fair and reasonable corollary to any SOL would be to ensure that there be no time-limit as to investigating and disciplining judges for (A) conduct that would presently constitute a felony or (B) any other conduct that would involve moral turpitude.